See what mortgage you qualify for

 An ARM, sometimes referred to as a hybrid mortgage, is usually a 30-year loan.
 The loan has a low, fixed rate (often referred to as the initial, introductory or teaser rate) for the first 3 – 10 years.

 At the end of the introductory period, the mortgage rate adjusts (think: goes up or down) once a year.

 When your interest rate adjusts, your new annual rate will be based on a variety of factors, including:

 - Index rate: It’s the financial benchmark a lender uses to decide how much interest they can charge.
-The index rate is usually based on rates set by the Federal Reserve and other international banking standards, like the London Interbank Offered Rate (LIBOR), which is being phased out at the end of 2021 in favor of the Secured Overnight Financing Rate (SOFR).
+The index rate is usually based on rates set by the Federal Reserve and other international banking standards, like the secured overnight financing rate (SOFR).

 - Margin: The margin is the amount above the index rate that the lender charges to borrow money.
 The margin is usually based on a borrower’s credit score and debt-to-income (DTI) ratio.

 The terms of your mortgage will also determine how much your interest rate will change each year.
 According to the Consumer Financial Protection Bureau, your ARM should include these three caps (aka interest rate limits):

 - Initial adjustment cap: This is how much the interest rate can increase the first time it’s adjusted after the end of the introductory, fixed-rate period.

 - Subsequent adjustment cap: This is how much the interest rate can increase in all the following adjustment periods.